BASEBALL

 to see any other evidence, and illustrated advertisements hint at the existence

 of other uncatalogued models.
-We can state that no matter how radical the
+We can state that game parts and adverts

-and that game parts and adverts show at least ten different Holyoke addresses
+show at least ten different Holyoke addresses for the Electric Game Company

-for the Electric Game Company -- eight different just from 1947 to 1953.
+-- eight different just from 1947 to 1953.

 And what of the man himself?
 It's tough to suss Prentice when so little has actually